 - Static lightened scenes: I used this levels to create the environments that needed static lighting, so I could handle their level streaming and keep out of the video memory lightmaps when I didn’t need them.
 At the same time I could work in parallel with the design guys.
 Sometimes I used to divide a static lighting level in multiple levels if the map size exceeded 150 mb to avoid CPU peaks on loading.
 An example:

 Rendering distance and optimization: how to survive the monster

-Even if we had defined a lot of rules for art and design, the game was changing continuosly, adding design elements and even new levels in shipped areas, so we were always careful about the game GPU and CPU usage, trying to reduce it every time it became worst, and understanding what was causing that worsening.
+Even if we defined a lot of rules for art and design, the game was changing continuosly, adding design elements and even new levels in shipped areas, so we were always careful about the game GPU and CPU usage, trying to reduce it every time it became worst.

-I also managed to have the trees we placed with the foliage in the exactly world position they were in the non-lod tile: this feature is not provided by Epic Games, so I created it for our game.
+I’ve also managed to have the trees we placed with the foliage in the exactly world position they were in the non-lod tile: this feature wasn’t provided by Epic Games, so I did something.

 Since that most of the levels were towers or big houses and exploration was one of the design core elements, I had to find a way to render them at anytime, also at 2 km of distances if needed: obviously not loading the level itself with all the gameplay logic and the assets